dresden-community/dresden-code-of-conduct.org/contents/en/index.md

 Dresden Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike license.
 It is based on the [pdx.rb code of conduct](http://pdxruby.org/codeofconduct), which is distributed under the same license.

+Thanks to the maintainers, friends and community from the [Berlin Code of Conduct](http://berlincodeofconduct.org) for translations and revisions.